 The buffalo is a symbol of the frontier.
 Lewis and Clark returned from their exploration of the American West with a buffalo hide displaying Native American painting and cartography.
 Thomas Jefferson sponsored their historic journey, and this hide now hangs in the foyer of Jefferson’s home Monticello, as a reminder of the value of American risk-taking.

 Tom Tom’s strength is that it brings people with diverse perspectives and passions together.
 Keeping the majority of the Festival’s events free makes that possible.
 Everyone is welcome to participate, be inspired, and have fun at Tom Tom.

 WHO RUNS TOM TOM?

-Paul Beyer began Tom Tom Founders Festival in 2011, and is its Director.
 Tom Tom staff includes a mix of full, parttime, freelance, and volunteer professionals in marketing, production, programming, design, and other fields.
+The festival’s director, Paul Beyer, is also the Founder of Tom Tom.
 Tom Tom’s programming and strategic choices are made with the input of its board.
 Finally, Tom Tom would be completely impossible without the time and energy of the nearly 200 individuals who volunteer at the Festival each year.
 Complete list of Staff & Board.

 Want to contribute to the Tom Tom Founder's Festival?
 Make a small donation today!
 Every little bit counts.